nvaccess/addon-datastore/docs/submitters/submissionGuide.md

 If there are validation errors, they will be commented on the pull request.
 Otherwise, the pull request will be merged, the issue will be closed and the add-on will become available in the Add-on Store.

+## Approval process
+Publishers must be approved to submit add-ons, on a per add-on basis.
+If you do not maintain the submitted add-on's repository, it is expected that you have authorisation to publish the add-on from the authors.

+If you submit many add-ons you may be granted trusted submitter status, which allows you to publish/submit for all add-ons.
-It is expected that submitters do not hijack add-on IDs by submitting an add-on which shares an add-on ID of an existing add-on.
+It is expected that trusted submitters do not abuse this process.
-If you are an add-on author and your add-on ID has been hijacked, please open an issue or contact <info@nvaccess.org>.
+Granting and removing trusted submitter status of publishers will be decided and handled entirely by NV Access.

-Submitters which abuse this process will have their submission approval revoked.
+Submitters which abuse the submission process will have their submitter approval revoked.
+Please report any issues with submitted add-ons to <info@nvaccess.org>.

 ## Steps to submit an add-on
 1. Select ["Add-on registration" from the new issue options](https://github.com/nvaccess/addon-datastore/issues/new/choose).
 1. Fill out and submit the issue form.
 This will create an issue with a summary of your submission, and generate a pull request to submit your add-on to the store.
-1. If this is your first submission, manual approval will be required to be added to the approved submitters list.
+1. If this is your first submission of this add-on, manual approval will be required to be added to the approved submitters list for the add-on.
 1. Automated checks are ran on the pull request to validate the submission.
 Refer to [addon-datastore-validation](https://github.com/nvaccess/addon-datastore-validation) for more information on automated checks.
 1. If the checks fail, a comment should be added to the issue outlining the failure.